AnatomicMaps/flatmap-maker/README.rst

 Manifest files
 --------------

-The sources of a flatmap are specified using a JSON file called ``manifest.json``.
+The sources of a flatmap are specified using a JSON file, usually called ``manifest.json``.

 The manifest is a JSON dictionary that MUST specify: